Last updated on August 31st, 2022 at 09:27 am

 - Next, place a ½ cup of the rolled oats in to a food processor and pulse for around 10 seconds or until the oats resemble a rough meal.

-- Roughly chop the cooked mushrooms and add them to the processor with the red onion and pulse again two or three times.
+- Roughly chop the cooked mushrooms and add them to the processor.
+Add the red onion and pulse again two or three times.

 - Remove the blade from the processor and line a large tray with greaseproof paper.
 Take a portion of the burger mixture, enough to fit in to the white of your palm, and shape it in to a patty.
 Place the finished patty on the lined tray and continue with the remaining mixture.
 I rinse my hands every so often - the mixture is a little wet and rinsing your hands just makes the process easier.